 - will become successful practicing engineers in biomedical engineering fields and will advance professionally by accepting responsibilities and, potentially, pursuing leadership roles;

-- in addition, those who enter the health professions will utilize their engineering knowledge in this pursuit;
+- who enter the health professions will utilize their engineering knowledge in this pursuit; and

-- will advance their knowledge of engineering, both formally and informally, by engaging in lifelong learning experiences; and will,
+- will advance their knowledge of engineering, both formally and informally, by engaging in lifelong learning experiences.

 The engineering design experience is distributed over the entire engineering curriculum.
-This experience begins in the first year with engineering and design and continues through and culminates in Senior Capstone Research II and the senior Biomedical Engineering Design Project I and II.
-The senior-level design work ensures that the students have mastered preparatory engineering and engineering science courses.
+This experience begins in the first year with engineering and design and continues through and culminates with a Senior Design Capstone experience.
+The Senior Capstone work ensures that the students have mastered preparatory engineering and engineering science courses.

-All Biomedical Engineering program graduates are required to complete courses designed to give the students a grounding in anatomy and physiology, biomechanics, biofluids, bioinstrumentation, and the structure of materials used by biomedical engineers.
-Along with the engineering courses described above, students are required to obtain a background in electrical engineering.
+All biomedical engineering program graduates are required to complete courses designed to give the students a grounding in anatomy and physiology, biomechanics, biofluids, bioinstrumentation, and the structure of materials used by biomedical engineers.
+Along with the engineering courses, students are required to obtain a background in solid mechanics and electrical engineering.

-Extensive laboratory experience enhances the course work.
-There are several required laboratory classes in the sciences, materials, engineering, and natural phenomena.
+Extensive laboratory experience augments the course work.
+There are required laboratory classes in the sciences, materials, engineering, and natural phenomena.
 Written communication of laboratory results is required.

-Through participation in the All-University Curriculum and additional elective courses in the humanities and/or social sciences, students are given the opportunity to broaden their perspectives and to take part in the larger learning community of the University.
+Through participation in the University Interdisciplinary Studies and additional elective courses in the humanities and/or social sciences, students are given the opportunity to broaden their perspectives and to take part in the larger learning community of the University.
 It is imperative that engineers understand and appreciate the special role that technology plays in our society, as well as the interactions among the various components of our society.

-The Biomedical Engineering program has two basic tracks: the standard track and one designed for those students who wish to enter medical school.
-Those students who wish to enter medical school are required to take a full year of organic' chemistry prior to their senior year.
-The requirements of this option are such that if a student wishes to graduate in four years, at least one engineering course must be taken during the summer.
+The biomedical engineering program has three basic concentrations: the standard, one designed for those students who wish to enter the health professions, and the electrical engineering concentration.
+Those students who wish to enter health professions are required to take a full year of organic chemistry prior to their senior year.
 All students who are interested in the health professions are required to join the pre-health professions program.
-The Pre-Health Professions Advisory Committee has developed a I-credit course for each of the first three undergraduate years to help students prepare for health profession graduate school applications.
+The Pre-Health Profession Advisory Committee has developed a 3 - 1-credit courses for each of the first three undergraduate years to help students prepare for health profession graduate school applications.